UKCloud/documentation/articles/vmware/vmw-gs.md

 3. On the *Build VDC* page, from the **VM Type** radio buttons, select the option that describes the characteristics of the workload of the VDC:

-    - **ESSENTIAL**---For lower priority workloads, such as temporary applications, data processing or system modelling tasks.
+    - **ESSENTIAL.** For lower priority workloads, such as temporary applications, data processing or system modelling tasks.
 VMs in the VDC can have contended compute resource allocation (CPU/RAM) and automated rebalancing is enabled to ensure the workload receives the requested performance.

-    - **POWER**---For key workloads that are resource intensive, such as web and application workloads, mid-sized databases and caching services.
+    - **POWER.** For key workloads that are resource intensive, such as web and application workloads, mid-sized databases and caching services.
 VMs in the VDC have an uncontended compute resource allocation and automated rebalancing is enabled to pre-emptively optimise performance and availability.

-    - **PRIORITY**---For critical workloads that handle important business processes that benefit from a steady state of operation.
+    - **PRIORITY.** For critical workloads that handle important business processes that benefit from a steady state of operation.
 VMs in the VDC have an uncontended compute resource allocation and automated rebalancing is configured to reduce workload movement around the platform.

 4. Enter a **VDC Name**.